COM Server Configuration

 Automatic Project Configuration

-When you work in the FoxPro development environment your COM server is automatically registered when you compile your project.
-Just remember you need Administrator rights inside the FoxPro IDE for this to work.
+When you work in the FoxPro development environment your COM server is automatically registered when you compile your project as long as you run as an Administrator (required for the server to be registered in the registry).

 On a deployed server, the easiest way to register your COM server is as part of your application's Server Configuration Script generated with your project, which includes COM server registration.